1975–76 All-Ireland Senior Club Hurling Championship

 The 1975–76 All-Ireland Senior Club Hurling Championship was the sixth staging of the All-Ireland Senior Club Hurling Championship, the Gaelic Athletic Association's premier inter-county club hurling tournament.
-The championship began on 2 November 1975 and ended on 14 March 1976.
+The championship ran from 2 November 1975 to 14 March 1976.

-St. Finbarr's of Cork were the defending champions, however, they failed to qualify after being beaten by Seandún in the quarter-final of the Cork County Championship.
+St Finbarr's of Cork were the defending champions, however, they failed to qualify after being beaten by Seandún in the quarter-final of the 1975 Cork SHC.
+Moneyall of Tipperary made their championship debut.

-On 14 March 1976, James Stephens won the championship after 2–10 to 2–04 defeat of Blackrock in the All-Ireland final at Croke Park.
-This was their first ever championship title.
+The All-Ireland final was played on 14 March 1976 at Croke Park in Dublin, between James Stephens of Kilkenny and Blackrock of Cork, in what was their first ever championship meeting.
+James Stephens won the match by 2–10 to 2–04 to claim a first title.